BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_componentsJSX.erb.md

  JSX is actually closer to JavaScript than it is to html, so there are a few things to note:
   * className is used to add css classes
-  * in JSX, properties and methods are camelCase
+  * in JSX, properties and methods are camelCase, like onClick
   * self-closing tags need to end in a slash

  JavaScript may also be used inside of JSX by using curly braces.